Electric car use by country: Greece

 In June 2020, Greek Prime Minister Kyriakos Mitsotakis announced the government's plan to support the adoption of new battery electric vehicles (BEV) and plug-in hybrid electric vehicles (PHEV) by individuals and corporations, with the aim for one-in-three new vehicles in Greece to be electric by 2030.
 The plan includes purchase subsidizing, exemption from the road tax and any parking fees, as well as incentives for setting up charging stations, for pure electric private passenger cars and motorbikes, as well as for pure electric or plug-in hybrid taxis and light commercial vehicles.
-The government's subsidy covers the purchase of new BEVs and PHEVs with a total of 100 million euros for 18 months in the first phase, which is estimated to cover 25% of the cost of about 14.000 new electric vehicles.
+The government's subsidy covers the purchase of new BEVs and PHEVs, with a total of 100 million euros for 18 months in the first phase, estimated to cover about 25% of the cost of about 14,000 new electric vehicles.

-The government will subsidize the purchase of each new electric vehicle, covering 15% of its cost (up to €5.500) for private passenger and light commercial vehicles, 20% of the cost (up to €800) for motorbikes and 25% of the cost (up to €8.000) for taxis.
-Vehicle owners that will concurrently retire their old vehicle will receive an additional bonus of up to €2.500.
+The government will subsidize the purchase of each new electric vehicle, covering 15% of its cost (up to €5.500) for private passenger and light commercial vehicles, 20% of the cost (up to €800) for motorbikes, and 25% of the cost (up to €8.000) for taxis.
+Vehicle owners who will concurrently retire their old vehicle will receive an additional bonus of up to €2.500.
 Furthermore, expenses for charging the electric car will be exempt from taxable income.
 The benefit for each new electric car, if combined with the ecological bonus and the relevant tax exemptions, will approach 10.000 euros.

 Hong Kong

 As of June 2023 the total is 60,943 EVs.
-At present, 240 EV models from 16 economies have been type-approved by the Transport Department.
+As of now, 240 EV models from 16 economies have been type-approved by the Transport Department.
 These include 187 models for private cars and motorcycles and 53 models for public transport and commercial vehicles.

 As of December 2017, 10,666 plug-in vehicles were registered in Hong Kong.
-March 2017 saw 2,964 EVs registered in one month before first registration tax exemption was repealed.
+March 2017 saw 2,964 EVs registered in one month before the first registration tax exemption was repealed.
 2,939 of these cars were Tesla Model S and X.